Average site perimeter of directed animals on the two-dimensional lattices: Average number of adjacent sites, loops and neighbours of directed animals

 \begin{definition} Let $A$ be an animal on $\Gamma$ with a source included in $S$.
-A \emph{neighbour} of $A$ is a vertex $v$ of $\Gamma$ not in $A$ such that $A\cup\{v\}$ is still a directed animal with a source included in $S$.
+An \emph{\S-neighbour} of $A$ is a vertex $v$ of $\Gamma$ not in $A$ such that $A\cup\{v\}$ is still a directed animal with a source included in $S$.